getreu/tp-note/docs/source/tp-note--manpage.md

 The configuration file variables '`[app_args] editor`' and '`[app_args] editor_console`'
 define lists of external text editors to be launched for editing.
-The lists contain by default well-known text editor names and their command-line arguments.  _Tp-Note_ tries to launch every text editor in '`[app_args] editor`' from the beginning of the list until it finds an installed text editor.
+The lists contain by default well-known text editor names and their command line arguments.  _Tp-Note_ tries to launch every text editor in '`[app_args] editor`' from the beginning of the list until it finds an installed text editor.
 When _Tp-Note_ is started on a Linux console, the list '`[app_args] editor_console`' is used instead.
 Here you can register text editors that do not require a graphical environment, e.g. '`vim`' or '`nano`'.
 In order to use your own text editor, just place it at the top of the list.
-To debug your changes invoke _Tp-Note_ with '`tp-note --debug info --popup --edit`'
+To debug your changes invoke _Tp-Note_ with '`tpnote --debug info --popup --edit`'

 When you configure _Tp-Note_ to work with your text editor, make sure, that your text editor does not fork!
 You can check this by launching the text editor from